-One of the goals of this document is to bring JSDL and BES into conformance with GLUE2 [cite] nomenclature and syntax.
-Rather than copying (and possibly miss-copying) GLUE2 types and enumerations we copy them as graphics directly from GFD.147.
-We include the section number in the copy so that it is clear exactly what is being copied.
-For example, for the OSFamily_t, defined in appendix B, part 23 on page 72 of GFD.147,
+One of the goals of this document is to bring JSDL and BES into conformance with GLUE2 [GFD.147] nomenclature and syntax, in particular GFD.209, GLUE v.
+2.0 – Reference Realization to XML Schema.
+Rather than copying (and possibly miscopying) GLUE2 types and enumerations, we copy them as graphics directly from GFD.209.
+We include the page number in parenthesis after the GFDnumber so that it is clear exactly what is being copied.
+Below is an example for the OSFamily_t, GFD.209(61), i.e. defined on page 61 of GFD.209.

 BES State Model Changes